Drawing pin: History

 The drawing pin was invented in name and first mass-produced in what is now the United States in the mid/late 1750s; the earliest use of the term "drawing pin" is listed in the Oxford English Dictionary as 1812.
 It was said that the use of the newly invented drawing pin to attach notices to school house doors was making significant contribution to the whittling away of their gothic doors.
 Modern drawing pins were also found as standard in architects' drawing boxes in the late 18th century.

 Drawing pin or thumb tack, made out of 14 carat gold.

-London Dingle patented the "push-pin" in the US in 1900 and founded the Dingle Push-Pin Company.
-Dingle described them as a pin with a handle.
+Edwin Moore patented the "push-pin" in the US in 1900 and founded the Moore Push-Pin Company.
+Moore described them as a pin with a handle.
 In 1903, in the German town of Lychen, clockmaker Johann Kirsten invented flat-headed pins for use with drawings, although other sources credit Austrian factory owner Heinrich Sachs with inventing a pin pressed from a single disk of metal in 1888.
 This style of pin, with the pin formed by a cutout from the head, is still widely sold in Austria under the brand 'Sax'.